CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/README.md

 ## Install

-This library is compatible with [OpenCV](https://opencv.org) version 4.9 & 5.x.
+This library is compatible with [OpenCV](https://opencv.org) version 4.9.
+(OpenCV 5.x support is experimental.)

 Integration consists of the following steps:
 1. Download OpenCV sources: